Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Sampling from tCCH distributions

 \subsection{Exact sampling when $b=1$ and $\kappa=1$}

 Given \eqref{seqn:tcchdensity}, the density of $ \text{tCCH}(a,1,z,s,\nu,1)$ has the form $f(u)\propto u^{a-1} e^{-su} \mathbbm 1 \{0<u<1/\nu\}$, which is the gamma density truncated to $0<u<1/\nu$.
-Therefore, exact sampling from tCCH distributions is straightforward using the inverse transform method in this specific case.
-Combining the first line of \eqref{eqn:posterior} and Table~\ref{table:mixg}, it is trivial that the posterior distribution $\Pi((g+1)^{-1}\mid Y,\xi)$ is reduced to a truncated gamma distribution if the uniform, hyper-g, ZS-adapted, or robust prior is used.
+Therefore, exact sampling from tCCH distributions using the inverse transform method is straightforward in this case.
+Combining the first line of \eqref{eqn:posterior} with Table~\ref{table:mixg} reveals that the posterior distribution $\Pi((g+1)^{-1}\mid Y,\xi)$ simplifies to a truncated gamma distribution when using the uniform, hyper-g, ZS-adapted, or robust prior.